5 Holiday Tips to Make Managing DDI a Little Easier

 3. Create them from the IP address level in an IP network.

-The third method provides an interesting benefit in that it allows a user to manage both the IP address space and DNS host records from the same place.
+The third method provides an interesting benefit, allowing a user to manage both the IP address space and DNS host records from the same place.
 The default behavior when creating host records from an IP address is to type the host record’s fully-qualified domain name, such as host1.example.com.
 While this behavior is reasonable, if you have to create many host records in the same zone, the default domain feature can make administration much easier.

 Default domains are set within the IP address space, at an IP block or network level.
 Wherever you can, create the default domain at the highest block level possible to take advantage of inheritance.
 Then, when it’s time to create the host record, you simply type the relative portion of the name and leave the default domain name in place.
 If you need to create a host record with a different domain name, select the Override Default Domains checkbox.
 You can also create multiple default domains if you use more than one domain name on a regular basis.